Dynamical Spin-Orbit-Based Spin Transistor: Transport formalism: linear response and Floquet theory

 To obtain the dynamical scattering amplitude and determine the spin and charge currents, we use the tight binding form of the Floquet Hamiltonian~\eqref{Flo_Ham} (see Appendix \ref{app:tbHamil}) and calculate the scattering matrix using the software package Kwant \cite{kwant}.
 We consider only $l=\pm 1$ for the AC response.

-We will consider a wide range of frequencies, numerically probing both the adiabatic and high-frequency regimes.
-These are determined by the typical internal energy scales of the scattering matrix.
-For few channel ballistic transport, this scale is related to the inverse time of flight of an electron between two leads, which is calculated using the Wigner-Smith time-delay matrix \cite{wigner, smith} as shown in Appendix \ref{sec.time_f}.
-If the frequency is much smaller than the inverse of the time of flight, $\Omega \tau \ll 1$, the scattering process is considered to be in the adiabatic limit.
+We will consider a wide range of frequencies, numerically probing both the low-frequency (${\Omega} \ll 1/\tau $) and high-frequency regimes ($\Omega\gtrsim 1/\tau $), where $\hbar/\tau$ is the typical internal energy scale of the scattering matrix.
+For few channel ballistic transport, $\tau$ is given by the time of flight of an electron between two leads, which is calculated using the Wigner-Smith time-delay matrix \cite{wigner, smith} as shown in Appendix \ref{sec.time_f}.
+If the frequency is much smaller than the inverse of the time of flight and the Fermi energy $\epsilon_{F}$, $\Omega \tau \ll 1$ and $\hbar\Omega \ll \epsilon_{F}$, the scattering process is in the adiabatic limit.